MsJean-Mary/Bulldog-Botanical-Gardens/DynamicContent/HowToAdd.md

     - Replace the `id` with a unique identifier for your recipe.
     - Update the `title` with the name of your recipe.
     - Write a brief `description` of your recipe.
     - Provide the path to an `image` representing your recipe.
 Please upload the recipe to the recipes folder in the folter 'img'.
+Additionally please keep `?height=200&width=200` at the end of your file name and ideally use a photo in a square aspect ratio.
     - List the `steps` required to prepare your recipe.

 5. **Example of a New Recipe:**